 Swimming puts your shoulder joint through a huge range of motion.
 Although relatively low impact, this huge range of motion has the potential to cause irritation or damage in the shoulder joint if the joint isn’t already working optimally.

 Compared to many other joints in the body, the shoulder joint has a fantastic range of motion.
 However this is at the cost of stability, and is the reason shoulder injuries are fairly common even though its not a weight-bearing joint.

 The anatomy of the shoulder joint

-It is a ball and socket joint which – unlike the hip joint – has a very shallow socket.
+The shoulder joint is a ball and socket joint, which – unlike the hip joint – has a very shallow socket.
 A good way of imagining what it looks like is by thinking of a golf ball on a tee.

 The bony part of your shoulder that you can feel sticking out at the end is called your acromion and this is where your collar bone meets your shoulder blade.
 When you lift up your arm above your head there is potential for the top of your humorous (upper arm) to knock and cause irritation against the under surface of your acromion.

 There are a number of tissues that could be inflamed and causing pain.
 One is the bursa which is a flat sack that acts as to encourage smooth gliding of two tissues against each other.
 The bursa is likely to become inflamed if the shoulder is fallen on.